PravashB/Kubernetes--02-Components/README.md

 ### 2. etcd = McDonald's recipe and Operations Manual
 - It stores everything like Menu, Cooking Steps, Stock Levels, Store Statuses.
 - It's the **source of truth** for how every item should be made.
 > In Kubernetes, `etcd` stores Cluster State, Config, Nodes and Secrets.
+Consistent and highly-available key value store for all API server data.

 ### 3. Scheduler = Kitchen Manager
 - Looks at all the kitchen stations and decides where to prepare our burger.